The Benefits of Neutering Dogs

 to you the benefits (and pitfalls) of neutering your pet, and reassure you

-about the procedure and possible changes in your dog and his behavior - if any!
+about the procedure and possible changes in your dog and his behaviour - if any!

 Neutering your Cocker Spaniel may prolong his life by preventing testicular